affinidi/affinidi-cli/README.md

 ### Session

-When you authenticate to Affinidi with `affinidi start` the CLI will store your current session in OS Keychain.
+When you authenticate to Affinidi with `affinidi start` the CLI will store your current session in OS Keychain (on macOS the passwords are managed by the Keychain, on Linux they are managed by the Secret Service API/libsecret, and on Windows they are managed by Credential Vault).

+NOTE: If system keychain is not available, the CLI will create a folder with a credentials file in your home directory.
+`~/.affinidi/credentials-v2.json` - Stores your current session credentials.
+Keep it secret as this allows you to call Affinidi services.

 When you run `affinidi stop` your session information is deleted.

 ## Support & Feedback